appveyor/website/src/_posts/2020-03-23-job-workflows.md

 ## Fan-in, fan-out

 Fan-out flow is when multiple jobs are spawned in parallel once a single job or a group is completed.
-Fan-in flow is when a single job or a group waits for a muliple jobs to complete:
+Fan-in flow is when a single job or a group waits for a multiple jobs to complete:

 <p class="text-center">
     <img src="/assets/img/docs/workflows/fan-in-fan-out-groups.png" alt="Fan-in, fan-out flows" width="462" height="322">